Saturday, September 12, 2009

 1 cup dry white wine

-1/4 pound chorizo or linguica sausage, casing peeled off and sliced 1/2-inch thick
+1/4 pound chorizo sausage, casing peeled off and sliced 1/2-inch thick

 Instructions

-In a large pot (8 quart), heat olive oil over medium heat.
-Add bay leaves and red-pepper flakes, sautéing until sizzling and bay leaves begin to brown.
-Add garlic, thyme, onion, bell pepper and sauté, stirring frequently until softened but not browned, about 5 minutes.
+In a stock pot heat on medium heat the olive oil.
+Add bay leaves and red-pepper flakes, sautéing until sizzling and bay.
+Add garlic, thyme, onion, bell pepper and sauté, stirring until softened until soft.
 Stir in saffron and sauté 1 minute.

-******** I used swordfish, shrimp and scallops, since those are what the Galley Hatch had in theirs.
-Besides I don't care for mussels or squid.*********
+* I used swordfish, shrimp and scallops, since those are what the Galley Hatch had in theirs. *

 Post a Comment